GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-gitlab-circleci/index.md

 In this tutorial you will:

 - Configure GCP for access to Gemini APIs
-- Configure GitLab to integrate with GCP
+- Configure CircleCI to integrate with GCP
-- Review GitLab pipeline and Gemini API calls
+- Review CircleCI workflow and Gemini API calls
 - Execute a CICD job and Review GenAI output

 ## Get Started